 - Department of Conservation to identify any marginal strips or conservation values on the property

 - Heritage New Zealand to identify any heritage values on the property

-- Ministry of Business, Innovation and Employment (where the property is in the Auckland urban area) to decide whether the property can be used for housing.
+- Ministry for Housing and Urban Development to decide whether the property can be used for housing.